dani-el-dani/dani-el-dani/README.md

 ### Hello There
 ## I am Daniel Getachew
 Software developer with a Master's in Computer Engineering and a strong background in programming and problem-solving.
-I'm Passionate about building creative solutions, I have developed multiple games that showcase my expertise in software development.
+I am Passionate about building creative solutions, I have developed multiple games that showcase my expertise in software development.
 Currently transitioning from academia to the tech industry.
-I will use my passion and problem solving skill to develop creative solution to every project I take on.
+I use my strong passion and problem solving skill to develop creative solution to every project I take on.

 **Skills:** Java, Java script, HTML, CSS, Node.js, React native, Python, Tiktok Effect house (AR Effects).